List of Coronation Street characters introduced in 2009: Liam Connor Jr

-Liam Connor Jr. is the son of Liam Connor (Rob James-Collier) and Maria Connor (Samia Longchambon).
+Liam Connor Jr. is the son of established characters Liam Connor (Rob James-Collier) and Maria Connor (Samia Longchambon).
 He was played by Imogen Moore and Logan Blake Pearson in July 2009 and twins Ollie & Elliott Barnett from 2010 to August 2012.
 Charlie Wrenshall took over the role in October 2012.
 The character was uncredited until January 2013.
+For his role as Liam, Wrenshall was longlisted for "Best Young Performer" at the 2024 Inside Soap Awards.

 Liam is the son of Maria and Liam, who died nine months earlier.
 His older brother, Paul Connor Jr., was stillborn a year before Liam was born.

 After his father Liam was killed in a hit and run organised by Tony Gordon (Gray O'Brien) in October 2008, Maria discovered she was pregnant.
 She gave birth to Liam in July 2009 with the help of Tony, who helped support Maria and was to later have a relationship with her.
 Maria named her son Liam in honour of her late husband, and also gave him the middle name Anthony, in honour of Tony.

 When it was later discovered that Tony was a murderer, Maria moved to Ireland along with Liam to live with his grandparents Barry (Frank Grimes) and Helen Connor (Dearbhla Molloy), but they returned to Weatherfield in 2010, moving into the flat above Audrey Roberts' (Sue Nicholls) salon.